Thursday, April 23rd, 2026

 Meals will be time of life-giving fellowship throughout Wholly Wild.

 All lodging and meals are included in the retreat.
-Meals are catered by Johnston Woods Retreat Center and all dietary restrictions and preferences can be met.
+Meals are catered by The Family Table, a duo of holistic chefs, and all dietary restrictions and preferences can be met.

 Welcome Fire

-Enjoy a quiet evening around a communal fire outside of Johnston Woods’ beautiful lodge.
+Enjoy a quiet evening around a communal fire outside of the Homeplace on Hawk Creek.

 Breakfast and Nature Journaling 7:00-9:00 AM

 From the time you wake, you are encouraged to engage your senses at Wholly Wild.
-We invite you to start your morning with a mindful walk, a sit spot, and some nature journaling—wander down to the lake, watch the fish rise to eat their breakfast, sit beneath the fiery pink azaleas, and munch on a lovely bite of wood sorrel as you make your way back to the lodge.
+We invite you to start your morning with a mindful walk, a sit spot, and some nature journaling—wander down to the creek, watch the crayfish rise to eat their breakfast, sit beneath the fiery pink azaleas, and munch on a lovely bite of wood sorrel as you make your way back to our morning circle.

 Morning Circle 9:00 am

-We will connect in the lodge with a morning poem, Woodsong’s morning song, and take time to review all of the special rhythms of the day.
+We will connect in our Great Room with a morning poem, Woodsong’s morning song, and take time to review all of the special rhythms of the day.

 Hike to Woodsong Forest School: Session, tour and Observation 9:15 am-1:00 pm

-Woodsong is located 1 mile from Johnston Wood’s lodge.
+Woodsong is located 1 mile from the Village at Hawk Creek.
 The retreat participants will make their way to Woodsong after the morning circle.
-They will journey together on a hike through the glorious, old growth forest of Johnston Woods.
+They will journey together on a hike through local farmland.
 The joyful sound of children playing in the forest will greet the ears of those who draw near to our forest kindergarten site.
 We will make our way to Woodsong’s pavilion space, overlooking the lake, and connect with Woodsong’s founder and director, Bonnie Elliott Cretton.
-Bonnie will offer inspiration and intention as she introduces the forest school model, tells Woodsong’s beautiful story of growth, and describes how her team has taken the concept of forest kindergarten and expanded it to create a full-time K-5th grade nature-based school.
+Bonnie will offer inspiration and intention as she introduces the forest school model, tells Woodsong’s beautiful story of growth, and describes how her team has taken the concept of forest kindergarten and expanded it to create a full-time K-6th grade nature-based school.
 The group will be separated into smaller groups for observation purposes and will receive a tour of all of Woodsong’s programs/classes.
 Snacks and teas will be made available at the pavilion.

 Lunch 1:15-2:00 pm

-After an engaging and joyful experience at Woodsong, we will hike back to the lodge for lunch.
+After an engaging and joyful experience at Woodsong, we will share in a beautiful lunch by the lake.

 Wild Exploration 2:00-5:00 pm

 The morning will be a wonderful inhale of information and inspiration, and the afternoon will provide an exhale for life-giving exploration.
 You can choose to find life and rest in whatever way serves your heart, mind, and body best.
-There are miles of open trails offered at Johnston Woods to explore while trail running, biking, or hiking.
-Feel free to take a good book and rest in a hammock by the lake, or explore the lake on one of the watercraft offered.
+There are miles of open trails near Woodsong’s main campus, at Johnston Woods, to explore while trail running, biking, or hiking.
+Feel free to take a good book and rest in a hammock by the creek.
 You can also sign up for a massage during this time as well.

 Guided Group Meditation 5:00-5:30 pm